Point-to-Point Communication Application - Random Walk

 Now we have established the main functions of the program.
 We have to tie all these function together as follows:

-3. Send out any walkers in the outgoing_walkers vector.
+function. - Send out any walkers in the

-4. Receive new walkers and put them in the incoming_walkers vector.
+vector. - Receive new walkers and put them in the

 The first attempt at writing this program is below.
 For now, we will not worry about how to determine when all walkers have finished.
 Before you look at the code, I must warn you - this code is incorrect!
 With this in mind, lets look at my code and hopefully you can see what might be wrong with it.